 “One Bite” Rule in New York

-A dog bite claim’s value is often based on a variety of factors.
+The value of a dog bite claim is often based on a variety of factors.
 Most often, medical expenses for treating the dog bite are a standard basis for pursuing a claim.
 You may be able to seek compensation for these expenses.

 If the owner is negligent, your dog bite claim may be worth more.
 Claims in these circumstances may entitle you to compensation for the following: